Electrical telegraphy in the United Kingdom: Post Office Telegraphs

 Post Office Telegraphs, the branch of the Post Office running the telegraph network, located their head office in Telegraph Street in the old ETC building.
 "The ever open door" was their slogan above the entrance.
 Immediately after nationalisation, they set about extending the telegraph from outlying railway stations to town centres.
 It was their policy to provide telegraph facilities at every office where money orders could be sent, a great increase over the existing number.
 For example, telegraph offices in London increased from 95 in 1869 to 334 in 1870.
-By the end of 1870, over 90% of telegrams were sent from post offices.
-By 1872, the Post Office had 5,000 offices, and traffic had increased 50% over pre-nationalisation, to some 12 million messages per year.
+The Post Office opened 1007 telegraph stations at post offices by the 5 February 1870 official nationalisation date, and 900 more by the end of the year.
+By then 91% of telegrams were sent from post offices.
+By 1872 the Post Office had 5,000 telegraph offices, and traffic had increased 50% over pre-nationalisation, to some 12 million messages per year.

+The expansion was much more expensive than expected.
+Scudamore had estimated that each new telegraph office would need 3/4 mile of new line, and not the actual three miles.
 More offices meant installing more lines, plus the lines handed over to the railways for operating their own internal telegraphs had to be replaced.
 There were 22,000 miles of line, 83,000 mi of wire, and over 6,000 instruments in 1872.
 By 1875, the Telegraph Street central office was the largest telegraph centre in the world, with 450 instruments on three floors working connections both in the UK and worldwide on the Imperial telegraph network.